hansott/spotify-backupper/README.md

 ## Security

-If you discover any security related issues, please email **hansott at hotmail be** instead of using the issue tracker.
+If you discover any security related issues, please email **hans at iott consulting** instead of using the issue tracker.

 ## Credits